Acanthurus nigricauda

 Acanthurus nigricauda, the epaulette surgeonfish, black-barred surgeonfish, eye-line surgeonfish, shoulderbar surgeonfish, white-tail surgeonfish or blackstreak surgeonfish, is a species of marine ray-finned fish belonging to the family Acanthuridae, the surgeonfishes, unicornfishes and tangs.
 It is native to the Indo-Pacific region.

 Taxonomy

-Acanthurus nigricauda was first formally described as a subspecies of Acanthurus gahhm in 1929 by the German zoologists Paul Georg Egmont Duncker and& Erna Mohr with its type locality given as Massau Island in the St Matthias Islands northeast of New Ireland in the Bismarck Archipelago in Papua New Guinea.
+Acanthurus nigricauda was first formally described as a subspecies of Acanthurus gahhm in 1929 by the German zoologists Georg Duncker and& Erna Mohr with its type locality given as Massau Island in the St Matthias Islands northeast of New Ireland in the Bismarck Archipelago in Papua New Guinea.
 It was confirmed as a separate valid species by John E. Randall in 1987.
 The genus Acanthurus is one of two genera in the tribe Acanthurini which is one of three tribes in the subfamily Acanthurinae which is one of two subfamilies in the family Acanthuridae.

 Etymology

-Acanthuurus nigricauda was given the subspecific name, nigricauda meaning "black tail", because its dark brown caudal peduncle distinguished it from the nominate A. g, gahhm.
+Acanthuurus nigricauda was given the subspecific name, nigricauda meaning "black tail", because its dark brown caudal peduncle distinguished it from the nominate A. g. gahhm.
 Duncker and Mohr originally described this taxon as a subspecies of that species.